Back in 1989, a panel of marine scientists associated with CEDAM came together to answer 1 question: What Are The 7 Wonders Of The Underwater World?

-One of the members in the panel as Doctor Eugenie Clark (1922-2015), an American ichthyologist who became famous for her research on shark behavior and who as one of the pioneers of using scuba diving for scientific research.
+One of the members of the panel was Doctor Eugenie Clark (1922-2015), an American ichthyologist who became famous for her research on shark behavior and who was one of the pioneers of using scuba diving for scientific research.

 The results of the panel’s decision were officially announced at The National Aquarium in Washington D.C. by actor Lloyd Bridges (1913-1998), the main star of the American television program “Sea Hunt.”

 So what are the 7 Wonders of the Underwater World?
 Below are the 7 winners that were picked by the CEDAM experts back in 1989!

 1. Palau Coral Reefs

 The Republic of Palau is an island country located in the western Pacific Ocean.
 It consists of 9 inhabited islands and about 700 small islets with a land area of just 466 square kilometers (180 sq mi).

 The coral reefs of Palau are for the most part free from coastal erosion as a result of agriculture.
 About half of the coral reefs of Palau are barrier reefs, 37% consist of fringing reefs and the remaining are atolls.

 because the reefs are so healthy and are considered to be some of the most biodiverse coral reefs on the planet, they are inhabited by an abundance of colorful fish and other sea creatures, making it the perfect place to snorkel!

 The Northern Red Sea is part of the seawater inlet of the Indian Ocean that lies between Africa and Arabia.
 The Red Sea has a total surface of about 438,000 square kilometers (169,100 square miles).